"Invaluable" experiences for Naz students immersed in research

 Joe Nettles '25 (biochemistry, honors) connects remotely to a supercomputer in San Diego so he can calculate properties of a molecule that is used in modern drug design.

-They are among more than two dozen Nazareth College students immersed in research this summer through elective courses with faculty in Peckham Hall on campus, using top-notch equipment and being paid a stipend for their work.
+They are among more than two dozen Nazareth students immersed in research through an annual summer opportunity.
+Students conduct the research in elective courses with faculty in Peckham Hall on campus, using top-notch equipment and earning a stipend for their work.

 Even students finishing their first year of college are eligible for summer research — which sets them up well for bringing knowledge and questions from hands-on experiences to their future courses.

 "It's a way to fully immerse themselves in what their careers will be," says Tajc.
-"It teaches critical thinking.
-The benefit they get is problem solving."
+"It teaches critical thinking and problem-solving."

 Annabelle Carney '23 (biochemistry, honors, biology) and her classmates, working with Prof. Josh Newby, examine small-scale interactions of water with specific molecules.
 Understanding how water interacts with other molecules can help us better understand things like drug design and air pollution.